-564600 i-Pads and Tablets - iPads and tablets (including warranties) and any accessories such as cases, adapters, and chargers purchased with the iPad or tablets.
+564600 Capitalized Computers - Laptops, Desktops, iPads and tablets (including warranties).
+Any accessories such as cases, adapters, and chargers purchased with the iPad or tablets should be coded to 559000.

 564700 Non-Capital Handheld Electronics - All other handheld devices such as iPods, Kindles, Nooks, cameras and camcorders.